Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

     In this step you have learned:

-    1. How to `run` a Nextflow pipeline
+    1. How to use `nextflow run` to execute your first Nextflow pipeline
-    2. How to view log files create by Nextflow
+    2. How to view log files created by Nextflow
     3. How to publish results